 It’s breathtaking.
 It’s magical.
 It’s out of this world.

 Our guide highly recommended that we start our morning from the black sand beach standing between the glacier lake and the Atlanthic ocean.
 He said it’s a real pity that some people would come to Jökulsárlón and overlook the black sand beach (also known as the Diamond Beach) that’s literally just a stone throw away.

 First of all, what’s so special about this black sand beach?
 Haven’t we seen enough black sand beach already?
 Secondly, why is it called the Diamond Beach?

 Let me show you why:

-My brain was bewildered when my eyes reported that there were chunks of…diamonds! wait, ice! wait, glacier!… scattered along the black sand beach on the edge of the Atlantic Ocean.
+My brain couldn’t cope when my eyes reported that there were chunks of…diamonds! wait, ice! wait, glacier!… scattered along the sandy beach.

 It was one of the most surreal sights that I had ever seen.

 We then made a move to the glacier lake.
 I have to say, as soon as I caught a glimpse of the glacier lake, I understood why our guide took us to the Diamond Beach first.
 It’s because once you have set your eyes on the Jökulsárlón glacier lake, you would never want to leave.

 Look at the contrast between the hot babe in her swimmer standing IN the glacier lake and everyone else in their full winter gear.
 Mind you, Mike and I wore two layers of pants that day.